 Fails to show initiative; does not put forth effort to enrich classroom learning beyond regular textbook or workbook exercises; does not create candidate-prepared materials without prompting; and does not personalize instruction to enhance student learning.

-Rejects or does not attend to suggestions and ideas for improvement from the clinical supervisor or host teacher; makes excuses and is defensive about constructive feedback on his or her performance
+Rejects or does not attend to suggestions and ideas for improvement from the clinical supervisor or host teacher; makes excuses and is defensive about constructive feedback on their performance

 Is not reliable and makes self-serving and unprofessional decisions.